nearform/the-micro-frontends-workshop/slides.md

 -- import `ModuleFederationPlugin` plugin from Webpack's `container` object;

--- in exported modules instantiate `new ModuleFederationPlugin`;
+-- in exported modules, instantiate `new ModuleFederationPlugin`;

--- pass a configuration object and define values for `name`, `filename` and `exposes` keys.
-Remember that `filename` uses a naming convention and `exposes` refers to the element that we want to expose.
+-- pass a configuration object and define values for `name`, `filename`, and `exposes` keys.
+Remember that `filename` uses a naming convention, and `exposes` refers to the element that we want to expose.

 </div>